Wan Suraya Radzi

-Wan Suraya binti Wan Mohd Radzi is a Malaysian civil servant who served as Auditor General of Malaysia since June 2023.
+Wan Suraya binti Wan Mohd Radzi is a Malaysian civil servant who has been Auditor General of Malaysia since June 2023.

 Background

 Wan Suraya Radzi graduated with a Bachelor of Laws (Hons) from the University of Sheffield, United Kingdom.

-Civil servant career
+Career

-Wan Suraya served in civil servant for 25 years with the first position she held as assistant director of International Trade Division of the Ministry of International Trade and Industry on 19 February 1995.
-She served as Senior Director of the Sectoral Policy Division, Ministry of International Trade and Industry on 8 June 2015.
-She served as Deputy Secretary General (Strategy and Monitoring) of the Ministry of International Trade and Industry on 2 July 2016.
+Suraya has been a civil servant for 25 years with the first position she held as assistant director of International Trade Division of the Ministry of International Trade and Industry on 19 February 1995.
+She was Senior Director of the Sectoral Policy Division, Ministry of International Trade and Industry on 8 June 2015.
+She was Deputy Secretary General (Strategy and Monitoring) of the Ministry of International Trade and Industry on 2 July 2016.

-She served as Secretary General of the Ministry of Entrepreneur Development on 2 July 2018.
+She was Secretary General of the Ministry of Entrepreneur Development on 2 July 2018.
 She served in Special Placement Position, Public Service Department on 23 March 2020.
-She later served as Secretary General of the Ministry of National Unity on 30 March 2020.
+She later was Secretary General of the Ministry of National Unity on 30 March 2020.

 On 9 August 2021, she was transferred to Public Service Department.
-On 7 March 2022, She served as chief executive officer of the Integrity Institute of Malaysia (IIM).
-On 13 June 2023, she served as Auditor General of Malaysia.
+On 7 March 2022, She was chief executive officer of the Integrity Institute of Malaysia (IIM).
+Since June 2023, she has been Auditor General of Malaysia.